Disney Dining Plan Prices and Tips

 Now that we know what each credit gets you, let’s move on.

-The Different Meal Plans and Their Prices
+The 3 Different Disney Dining Plans and Their Prices

 The following prices and details of the Disney Dining Plan are valid for arrivals between January 1 through December 31, 2018.
 It includes what each person gets per each night of their stay (except for the mug, which you get one of for the entire stay.)